Robotic automation

 PITT OHIO is a transportation company offering less-than-truckload, truckload, and other supply chain solutions in the US Midwest and Mid-Atlantic regions.

-Integration of RPA software helped the company automate most manual business processes.
-Software bots now can extract shipment details from incoming emails and add them to all the company’s systems in several minutes.
+Integration of RPA for trucking helped the company automate most manual business processes.
+Software bots can now extract shipment details from incoming emails and add them to all the company’s systems in several minutes.

-PITT OHIO gained the following results thanks to logistics automation system:
+PITT OHIO gained the following results thanks to automation:

-• 100 percent elimination of routine processes that CSRs perform
+• 100% elimination of routine processes that CSRs perform

 In both Redwood Logistics and PITT OHIO, RPA adoption resulted in a huge productivity improvement.
 And to achieve similar results, you don’t have to automate all manual processes in your organization at once.
 Even a few bots can make a difference and boost your employee and customer satisfaction.